digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-11.md

 * Working on Maestrov2 AST and verification for FMI2.
 * Need to talk to Nick about how to incorporate the dynamic semantics of FMI2.

+#### Christian
+* Back from exchange, started Phd position.
+* Met with Grundfos to discuss their use of simulation and gain access to some real life data.
+* Working on prototyping tools to develop FMUs in Python.
+* Started work on paper for Sommersim conference related to the Python tool.

 ## Sub-projects status